yenyih24/TravelBlog/README.md

 # Travel Blog Project
+This project focuses on developing a travel blog platform which combines backend database functionality with a user-friendly interface to create an interactive blogging experience.

 A simple travel blog website with functionality for filtering, user registration, and blog management.

 ## Features
-- **Main Page**: Displays travel blogs with a filter for five continents.
+- **Main Page**: Displays travel blogs.
+The link to user login, and the funtion of search and filter
 - **Search Function**: Integrates a database to support content filtering.
 - **User Registration**: Users can register with their email, username, and password.
 - **Blog Form**: Allows users to create blogs with the following fields: